 Initially, Connect the headphone to the iOS or Android device or PC using either of the Wireless network, Bluetooth and USB cable.

-If you are using a Windows 10 PC –
+If you are using a Windows 11 or 10 PC –

 Step-1: Open Cortana and then select Devices.